-Residents: Those who have lived in California as legal residents for at least one year and one day prior to the first day of a new semester or term and who can demonstrate intent to remain a California resident.
-Evidence of intent may include at least two of the following: payment of California State income taxes, registering and voting in California elections, obtaining a California driver's license, owning and registering a car in California and more.
+Residents: Those who have lived in California as legal residents for at least one year and one day prior to the first day of a new semester or term.
+Evidence may include at least two of the following: payment of California State income taxes, registering and voting in California elections, obtaining a California driver's license, owning and registering a car in California and more.
 The burden of proof to establish residency is on the student.
 Additional information may be found at the college website, www.losmedanos.edu.